svmt/terraform-vault-policies/README.md

 source .env
 ```

-Attention `.env` and `terraform.tfstate` are in `.gitinore` to ensure no private credentials are not committed
+Attention `.env` and `terraform.tfstate` are in `.gitinore` to ensure no private credentials are committed
 It is advisable to keep `terraform.tfstate` in S3 bucket

 ### Run terraform